LaReiter/LaReiter.github.io/_posts/2025-09-17-intelligence.md

 If we nonetheless assume a positive Flynn effect that is strongest in the lower and middle percentiles, Mensa members may have to get used to the idea that a relatively larger proportion of the population will resemble “us” in terms of cognitive abilities (at least those described by IQ scores).
 So even though a person in the top 2% and a person in the top 50% intuitively must be different, it could theoretically end up being the case that the real difference is quite modest.
 Under such a scenario, one might ask whether the current division of intelligence levels is meaningful at all — or whether it would make more sense to think in terms of just two broad classes: the gifted and the less gifted.

 [1] Trahan, Lisa H., et al. "The Flynn effect: a meta-analysis."
-Psychological bulletin 140.5 (2014): 1332.
+Psychological Bulletin 140.5 (2014): 1332.<br>
 [2] Williams, Robert L. "Overview of the Flynn effect."
-Intelligence 41.6 (2013): 753-764.
+Intelligence 41.6 (2013): 753–764.<br>
 [3] Pietschnig, Jakob, and Martin Voracek.
 "One century of global IQ gains: A formal meta-analysis of the Flynn effect (1909–2013)."
-Perspectives on Psychological Science 10.3 (2015): 282-306.
+Perspectives on Psychological Science 10.3 (2015): 282–306.<br>
 [4] Oberleiter, Sandra, et al. "Inconsistent Flynn effect patterns may be due to a decreasing positive manifold: Cohort-based measurement-invariant IQ test score changes from 2005 to 2024."
-Intelligence 107 (2024): 101867.
+Intelligence 107 (2024): 101867.<br>
 [5] Dutton, Edward, Dimitri van der Linden, and Richard Lynn.
 "The negative Flynn Effect: A systematic literature review."
-Intelligence 59 (2016): 163-169.
+Intelligence 59 (2016): 163–169.